-(2) Transactional revenue includes items such as leasing commissions, construction management fees, and acquisition fees.
+(3) Transactional revenue includes items such as leasing commissions, construction management fees, and acquisition fees.

-(3) Insurance premium income includes amounts for reinsurance from third parties not affiliated with us.
+(4) Insurance premium income includes amounts for reinsurance from third parties not affiliated with us.

 Tax Protection Agreement-Through our Operating Partnership, we are currently party to a tax protection agreement (the "2017 TPA") with certain partners that contributed property to our Operating Partnership on October 4, 2017, among them certain of our executive officers, including Jeffrey S. Edison, our Chairman and Chief Executive Officer, under which the Operating Partnership has agreed to indemnify such partners for tax liabilities that could accrue to them personally related to our potential disposition of certain properties within our portfolio.
 The 2017 TPA will expire on October 4, 2027.
 On July 19, 2021, we entered into an additional tax protection agreement (the "2021 TPA") with certain of our executive officers, including Mr. Edison.
 The 2021 TPA carries a term of four years and will become effective upon the expiration of the 2017 TPA.
-As of March 31, 2022, the potential "make-whole amount" on the estimated aggregate amount of built-in gain subject to protection under the agreements is approximately \$143.3 million.
+As of June 30, 2022, the potential "make-whole amount" on the estimated aggregate amount of built-in gain subject to protection under the agreements is approximately \$142.5 million.
 The protection provided under the terms of the 2021 TPA will expire in 2031.
 We have not recorded any liability related to the 2017 TPA or the 2021 TPA on our consolidated balance sheets for any periods presented, nor recognized any expense since the inception of the 2017 TPA, owing to the fact that any potential liability under the agreements is controlled by us and we believe we will either (i) continue to own and operate the protected properties or (ii) be able to successfully complete tax-deferred exchanges under Section 1031 of the Internal Revenue Code of 1986, as amended (unless there is a change in applicable law) or complete other tax-efficient transactions to avoid any liability under the agreements.

-Other Related Party Matters-We are the limited guarantor for up to \$190 million, capped at \$50 million in most instances, of debt for our NRP joint venture.
-As of March 31, 2022, the outstanding loan balance related to our NRP joint venture was \$15.3 million.
-As of March 31, 2022, we were also the limited guarantor of a \$175 million mortgage loan secured by GRP I properties.
-Our guaranty for both the NRP and GRP I debt is limited to being the non-recourse carveout guarantor and the environmental indemnitor.
-Further, in both cases, we are also party to an agreement with our institutional joint venture partners in which any potential liability under such guarantees will be apportioned between us and our applicable joint venture partner based on our respective ownership percentages in the applicable joint venture.
-We have no liability recorded on our consolidated balance sheets for either guaranty as of March 31, 2022 and December 31, 2021.
+Other Related Party Matters- As of June 30, 2022, we were the limited guarantor of a \$175 million mortgage loan secured by GRP I properties.
+Our guaranty for the GRP I debt is limited to being the non-recourse carveout guarantor and the environmental indemnitor.
+Further, we are also party to an agreement with GRP I in which any potential liability under such guarantee will be apportioned between us and GRP I based on our respective ownership percentages in the joint venture.
+We have no liability recorded on our consolidated balance sheets for the guaranty as of June 30, 2022 and December 31, 2021.